burrittresearch/burritt-research/README.md

 ## Why Us

-Let's be frank: Unless you're a giant company in finance, healthcare, or manufacturing, you probably have little need for a dedicated data science staff.
+Let's be frank: Unless you're a giant company in finance, healthcare, or manufacturing, you really don't need a dedicated data science staff.
 They're hard to get, expensive to keep, and difficult to keep busy on a daily basis.

 But the fact is you still have a big need for the analytical, statistical, and visualization skills such a dedicated data science staff can deliver.
 And if you ignore that fact, you do so at your own peril.